zuljin/ccapi/README.md

 #### Laravel

-- Please, download the project a use develop branch.
+- Please, download the project and use develop branch.
 Master branch is not maintained.
 - Each command (php artisan) must be executed in the project folder

 > Check <b>composer.json</b> file to install extra libraries used: